-Shaded areas indicate that the credit was not in effect during the tax year.
-"Data Not Releasable" indicates that the credit information cannot be released due to confidentiality restrictions.
-"Total" includes credits for which information was "not releasable" individually.
-Total credit used for tax year 2017 includes "Data Not Releasable" from a refundable tax credit.
+- 1. Shaded areas indicate that the credit was not in effect during the tax year. - 2.
+"Data Not Releasable" indicates that the credit information cannot be released due to confidentiality restrictions. - 3.
+"Total" includes credits for which information was "not releasable" individually. - 4.
 DATA IN ITALICS ARE PRELIMINARY.